 What Is Isomalt?

 Isomalt is a low calorie sugar substitute that tastes sweet but doesn’t cause tooth decay.
-Unlike sugar (sucrose), isomalt has only a small effect on blood sugar level and is suitable for diabetics.
-It also has another advantage over sugar - it's a better material for making sugar sculptures.
+Unlike sugar (sucrose), isomalt has very little effect on the blood sugar level and is suitable for diabetics.
+It also has another advantage over sugar—it's a better material for making sugar sculptures.

 Sculptures made from sugar are popular centerpieces, cake decorations, and art forms.
 They are also a great expression of creativity.
 Cooking sugar before using it enables artists to create stunning works of art that look as though they’re made of glass.
 There are specialized art shows and competitions that feature sculptures made from cooked sugar, a mixture of sugar and isomalt, or pure isomalt.

 Isomalt is often the preferred medium for sugar sculpture today.
 The general term that's used for isomalt sculpture is still "sugar sculpture", even though isomalt is not sugar.
-Even more confusingly, cake decorators sometimes say that they are working with sugar when they are really using isomalt.
+Even more confusingly, cake decorators often say that they are working with sugar when they are really using isomalt.
 In all of the videos in this article, the word "sugar" actually refers to isomalt.

 Using Isomalt in Food

 Isomalt is an artificial chemical that's made from natural beet sugar (sucrose) and contains half the calories of sugar.
 It can be substituted for sugar in a one-to-one ratio in recipes.
 It isn't as sweet as sugar, however, and is sometimes combined with another sugar substitute, such as sucralose, to increase its sweetness

 It's important to eat only small quantities of isomalt at first.
-Like most other sugar alcohols, it can cause gastrointestinal distress, including stomach upset, flatulence, and diarrhea.
+Like most sugar alcohols, it can cause gastrointestinal distress, including stomach upset, flatulence, and diarrhea.
 Sugar alcohols are only partially absorbed into the body through the lining of the intestine.
 The molecules that remain in the intestine are fermented by bacteria, producing gas.
 Some people find that their digestive system gradually becomes tolerant of isomalt, but this doesn't happen to everyone.